Semester at Sea (album)

-Semester at Sea is the second studio album by the American power pop band Valley Lodge, released in 2009.
+Semester at Sea is the second studio album by the American power pop band Valley Lodge, released on April 3, 2009 by Explosive Industries.
 It was the first new studio recording by the band since their eponymous debut album, which was released in 2005.

+To coincide with the Japanese re-release of Use Your Weapons by Powerpop Academy in late 2013, a limited edition version of Semester at Sea was given out as a bonus for those who had purchased Use Your Weapons at the Shinjuku Tower Records store.

 The album includes a cover of Bob Welch's 1972 song "Sentimental Lady", which first appeared on the Fleetwood Mac album Bare Trees.